mjhale/formdelegate/README.md

 ### Deploy to Gigalixir

-Run `git push gigalixir master` to deploy the application.
+Run `git push gigalixir main` to deploy the application.

 ### Create a Netlify Account